subing85/subins_tutorials/README.md

 			https://vimeo.com/200579734

-	> 7 Skin Cluster To Cluster
+	> 7 Skincluster To Cluster
 		Subin's Tutorials - Transfer the Skincluster weights to Cluster in Maya 2016.
 (Autodesk Maya 2016).
 		This script for Transfer the Skincluster weights to Cluster using Maya Python API 2.0.
 This code is faster than when you perform the same task using MEL and Python scripts.